xavier-cr1/clickup-mcp-server/README.md

 5. Use Natural Language to interact with your ClickUp Workspace!

-## Smithery Installation (recommended)
+## Smithery Installation

 [![smithery badge](https://smithery.ai/badge/@TaazKareem/clickup-mcp-server)](https://smithery.ai/server/@TaazKareem/clickup-mcp-server)

-The server is hosted on Smithery.
-There, you can preview the available tools or copy the commands to run on various clients.
+The server is also hosted on Smithery.
+There, you can preview the available tools or copy the commands to run on your specific client app.

 ## Features